aimigogo/Hotel-Management-System/README.md

 2. **Room Management:**
     - Both employers and employees can add,edit and delete rooms.
     - Track room availability.

+3. **Stock Management**
+    - Both employers and employees can add,edit and delete stock items.

 ## Tech Stack